-For cleaning, you can remove the duvet cover and machine wash on cold and tumble dry on low heat.
+For cleaning, people can remove the duvet cover and machine wash on cold and tumble dry on low heat.

-The first thing I consider when reviewing a weighted blanket is, of course, weight.
-Again, when you are choosing a weighted blanket, you want to shoot for something close to 10% of your weight.
-Then you can subtract one or two pounds, depending on your preferences.
-So, I am 230 lbs.
-Divided by 10, that would be 23 lbs.
+The first thing to consider when reviewing a weighted blanket is, of course, weight.
+Again, when people are choosing a weighted blanket, they want to shoot for something close to 10% of their weight.
+Then people can subtract one or two pounds, depending on individual preferences.
+So, I am 230 lbs., which means an ideal weighted blanket would be around 23 lbs.
 I prefer a heavier blanket so I usually use a 25 lb weighted blanket.

 So, right off the bat, I am not getting enough weight with the Cushion Lab.
 Their one option of 15 lbs is just not heavy enough for me.
-I am getting some soothing weight, but I would prefer more.
+While I am getting some soothing weight, I would prefer more overall.

 However, this lack of weight is more than made up for by the excellent weight distribution.
 The gridded squares are quite small on the Cushion Lab, and I feel nice even weight across my body.
-I feel no “dead spots” or areas that are heavier than others.
+There are no “dead spots” or areas that are significantly heavier than others.

-The Cushion Lab’s Queen-size is a good fit for my Queen-size bed.
-I am not getting too much overhang.
+The Cushion Lab’s Queen-size is a good fit for a Queen-size bed and I am not getting too much overhang.
 Still, I personally prefer a throw-sized weighted blanket, and this size is not currently available from Cushion Lab.

 I will say I am a fan of the duvet cover.
 I like the soft feeling of Minky against my skin, and the fact that the duvet comes included is a big plus.

 However, the breathable cotton side of the blanket is not offering me too much cooling.
 I will say that I did wake up a bit sweaty after using the Cushion Lab.
-Even without the duvet cover, I was sleeping somewhat hot.
+Even without the duvet cover, I was sleeping somewhat hot overall.